 My research interests focus on the communities inhabiting the region of the Aegean Sea basin (mainly the territory of modern Greece and the western coast of Turkey) during the Bronze Age and the Early Iron Age.
-My studies consider mainly the Late Bronze Age (ca. 1700-1050 B.C.) and the Mycenaean culture developing at that time, which created the early state structures based on extensive administration, the use of writing (linear B) and palace centers located in several regions of the Greek land.
-My specialization is the ceramics of that time, which I study to understand better the economic and socio-political processes taking place in that region.
-I am interested, among others, in the functional aspects of the ceramics, of its singular forms as well as its whole assemblages, which allow to explore the character of the events leading to the formation of particular assemblages.
-By employing the archaeometric methods (chemical analysis and petrography) I examine the problem of trade and ceramic production.
-I strive to put attention not only towards the problem of supplying (meaning production), but also to the active role of the demand (meaning the consumers, the users of the ceramics) in forming the assemblages which we examine during the excavations.
-My most important line of research lately is the question of the mobility of potters and the methods of discovering it in the archaeological material.
+My studies consider mainly the Late Bronze Age (ca. 1700-1050 B.C.) and the Mycenaean culture developing at that time, which created the early state structures based on extensive administration, the use of writing (linear B) and palace centers located in several regions of the Greek mainland.
+I specialize in pottery analysis, which is a way to better understand the economic and socio-political processes taking place in that region.
+I am interested, among others, in the functional aspects of the ceramics, both of singular forms as well as its whole assemblages, which allow to explore the character of the events leading to the formation of particular assemblages.
+Through the application of archaeometric methods (chemical analysis and petrography), I examine the problem of trade and ceramic production.
+I focus not only on the problem of supply (meaning production and trade networks), but also on the active role of the demand (meaning the consumers, the users of the ceramics) in shaping the assemblages which we recover during the excavations.
+My most important line of research lately is the question of the mobility of potters and the methods that can be employed to study it in the archaeological material.

 Chapters in edited volumes:

-Lis B. (2018).
-Hand-made pottery groups in Mainland Greece during the 13th and 12th c.
+2018 Lis B. Hand-made pottery groups in Mainland Greece during the 13th and 12th c.
 BC as a sign of economic crisis?.
-W: I. Caloi and C. Langohr (red.), Technology in Crisis.
+In: I. Caloi and C. Langohr (eds.), Technology in Crisis.
 Technological changes in ceramic production during periods of trouble (139-150).
 Louvain: Presses Universitaires.

-Lis B. (2018).
-Potters in Captivity?
+2018 Lis B. Potters in Captivity?
 An Alternative Explanation for the Italo-Mycenaean Pottery of the 13th century BCE.
-W: J. Driesssen (red.), An Archaeology of Forced Migration.
+In: J. Driesssen (ed.), An Archaeology of Forced Migration.
 Crisis-induced mobility and the Collapse of the 13th c.
 BCE Eastern Mediterranean (261-271).
 Louvain: Presses Universitaires.

-Lis B. (2017).
-Mycenaean Cooking Pots: Attempt at an Interregional Comparison.
-W: J. Hruby, D.A.
-Trusty (red.), From Cooking Vessels to Cultural Practices in the Late Bronze Age Aegean (39-45).
+2017 Lis B. Mycenaean Cooking Pots: Attempt at an Interregional Comparison.
+In: J. Hruby, D.A.
+Trusty (eds.), From Cooking Vessels to Cultural Practices in the Late Bronze Age Aegean (39-45).
 Oxford: Archaeopress.

-Lis B., Š. Rückl, M. Choleva.
-(2015).
+2015 Lis B., Š. Rückl, M. Choleva.
 Mobility in the Bronze Age Aegean—The Case of Aeginetan Potters.
-W: W. Gauss, G. Klebinder-Gauss, C. von Rueden (red.), The Transmission of Technical Knowledge in the Production of Ancient Mediterranean Pottery (63-75).
+In: W. Gauss, G. Klebinder-Gauss, C. von Rueden (eds.), The Transmission of Technical Knowledge in the Production of Ancient Mediterranean Pottery (63-75).
 Vienna: Österreichisches Archäologisches Institut.